ltgoslo/toko/README.md

 ### Running modes

-toko runs in three modes:
+The [toko] script can be used in three modes:

 *  config
 *  tokenize